Goobi to go – Your own Goobi up and running in 5 minutes

 Step 1: Download the Goobi package

-First download the Goobi package as zip file.
-You can find it at the following address:
+First download the Goobi package for your operating system as a zip file.
+You can obtain this from the following address:

 After downloading the zip file please unzip it so that you get access to the folder g2g.